facorread/examClock/README.md

 # User Guide

 Before students start coming into the classroom, turn on the computer and projector.
-In the web browser, go to http://facorread.github.io/examClock/ and set the exam time and type your messages, instructions, clarifications about the exam contents, specific questions, glossary, rules, etc.
+In the web browser, go to http://facorread.github.io/examClock/ and type your messages, instructions, clarifications about the exam contents, specific questions, glossary, rules, etc.

 # Questions